influxdata/telegraf/plugins/inputs/opensmtpd/README.md

    ## The default location of the smtpctl binary can be overridden with:
    binary = "/usr/sbin/smtpctl"

-   # The default timeout of 1000ms can be overriden with (in milliseconds):
+   # The default timeout of 1s can be overriden with:
-   #timeout = 1000
+   #timeout = "1s"

   ## By default, telegraf gather stats for 4 metric points.
   ## Setting stats will override the defaults shown below.